-Do you ever find yourself running around so much that by the end of the day you feel like you’ve accomplished nothing?
-Don’t worry; we’ve all been there.
+Do you ever find yourself running around stressed as you try to juggle your commitments and end the day feeling like you never accomplished anything?
+We’ve all been there.

 But this ‘busyness’ is one of the biggest barriers to productivity.
-When you are productive you are purposeful and methodical in what you do; you aren’t racing to put out fires or trying to multitask to-dos.
+When we are productive we are purposeful and methodical in what we are doing and feel a great sense of accomplishment when done, we aren’t racing to put out fires or trying to multitask to-dos.

 So how do you get back in control of your schedule and accomplish more in the process?
 Here are six productivity boosts to help you get more done.

 While it can often seem like you are ‘too busy’ to take a break the truth is you are too busy not to.
 You concentration and cognitive function starts to decline without breaks.
 Simply by giving yourself a 5-15mins break to refresh can give you the mental boost and space you need to tick off more tasks on your to-do list.

 Book your work or tasks into 90-minute intervals.
 After this time have a break and do something different.
 By mixing up your tasks you keep your brain active and alert and if you are someone who tends to have a shorter attention span or gets bored easily it is a great way to keep yourself engaged and challenged.

 Easier said than done I know.
 We live in a time where distractions are constant.
 Phone calls, social media, emails and interruptions can often take our attention away from what we are meant to be doing.
 The key to maintaining your productivity is to manage your distractions.

 Shut down your browser and emails, close your door, turn your phone on do-not-disturb and if needed disconnect from the Internet until a task is completed.
 Do whatever you need to do to maintain focus.

 4. Have fun!